-Property Taxes are due on March 31st and become delinquent on April 1st.
+Property Taxes must be received and processed by March 31st and become delinquent on April 1st.

 Do you offer a payment plan for Property Taxes?

 If your estimated taxes are more than $100.00, you may qualify for an installment payment plan on your future tax bill.
-If you would like to pay your 2017 property taxes by the installment method, an application must be returned to the Tax Collector’s Office prior to May 1, 2017.
-The first payment must be made no later than June 30, 2017.
+The first payment must be made no later than June 30.
 If you are signing up for the Installment Payment Plan for the first time, this will apply for your next property tax bill, not the current one.
 Before joining our Payment Plan program all current and delinquent taxes must be paid in full.

 What form of payment do you take and is there a fee?

-We accept the following forms of payment: Cash, Visa, MasterCard, Discover Card, American Express (a 2.39% credit/debit card processing fee will apply), Certified Check, Money Order, Attorney/Title Company, or Escrow/Trust Check.
+We accept the following forms of payment: Cash, Visa, MasterCard, Discover Card, American Express (a 2.39% credit/debit card processing fee will apply), Certified Check, Bank Wire Transfer, Money Order, Attorney/Title Company, or Escrow/Trust Check.
 We do not accept Personal or Business Checks for delinquent payments.